ICT in education

 As the lead United Nations Organization for education, UNESCO guides international efforts to help countries understand the role such technology can play to accelerate progress toward Sustainable Development Goal 4 (SDG4), a vision captured in the Qingdao Declaration.

 UNESCO shares knowledge about the many ways technology can facilitate universal access to education, bridge learning divides, support the development of teachers, enhance the quality and relevance of learning, strengthen inclusion, and improve education administration and governance.

-The Organization scans the world for evidence of successful ICT in education practices – whether in low-resource primary schools, refugee camps, secondary schools in high-income countries, universities, or adult literacy and vocational centres – to formulate policy guidance.
+The Organization scans the world for evidence of successful ICT in education practices – whether in low-resource primary schools, universities in high-income countries, or vocational centres – to formulate policy guidance.

-Through capacity-building activities, technical advice, publications, international conferences such as the International Conferences on ICT and Post-2015 Education and Mobile Learning Week, and fieldwork, it assists governments and other stakeholders seeking to leverage technology for learning.
+Through capacity-building activities, technical advice, publications, fieldworks, and international conferences such as the International Conference on Artificial Intelligence and Education and Mobile Learning Week, and fieldwork, UNESCO helps governments and other stakeholders leverage technology for learning.